 Similar to all other species, kidney failure in dogs is also common.
-Like humans, a dog’s kidney also plays an essential role in body functions.
-In case of any kidney function failure, the dog’s health is affected badly.
-Moreover, kidney failure is also known as “Renal Failure.”
+Like in humans, a dog’s kidney also plays an essential role in body functions.
+The health of the dog suffers greatly if any of its kidney functions fail.
+Moreover, kidney failure is also known as “renal failure.”

-Kidneys filter blood, clean the waste from the blood, regulate hormones, control blood pressure, red blood cells production, and maintain normal electrolyte balance.
+Kidneys filter blood, clean waste from the blood, regulate hormones, control blood pressure, red blood cell production, and maintain normal electrolyte balance.
 All of these functions are important for every human and animal.
-Moreover, every organ is important for a healthy body, like kidneys.
+Moreover, every organ is important for a healthy body, like the kidneys.

 Apart from that, there are two types of kidney failure:

 In Acute failure, the kidney stops functioning suddenly, and this happens due to toxins or any infections.

 In Chronic failure, kidney functions are affected slowly.
 It takes months or years to show any clinical signs or symptoms.

 - 1 What are the Causes of Kidney Failure in Dogs?